thingsboard/thingsboard.github.io/docs/pe/edge/use-cases/data-filtering-traffic-reduce.md

 provisionDevicesEdge:
     0:
         image: /images/pe/edge/use-cases/data-filtering/provision-devices-item-1.png
-        title: 'Login to your ThingsBoard <b>Edge</b> instance and open Device groups page.'
+        title: 'Log in to your ThingsBoard <b>Edge</b> instance using your credentials.
+Navigate to the "Devices" page.'
     1:
         image: /images/pe/edge/use-cases/data-filtering/provision-devices-item-2.png
-        title: 'Open "All" device group.'
+        title: 'Click on the "Add device" ("+") icon in the top right corner of the table to create a device.
+Then click "Add new device".'
     2:
         image: /images/pe/edge/use-cases/data-filtering/provision-devices-item-3.png
-        title: 'Click on the "Add Device"("+") icon in the top right corner of the table.'
+        title: 'Input the device Name, e.g., <b>"In-vehicle monitoring system"</b>.
+Then click the "Add" button.'
     3:
         image: /images/pe/edge/use-cases/data-filtering/provision-devices-item-4.png
-        title: 'Input device name.
-For example, "In-vehicle monitoring system".
-Click "Add" to add the device.'
-    4:
-        image: /images/pe/edge/use-cases/data-filtering/provision-devices-item-5.png
-        title: 'Now your "In-vehicle monitoring system" device should be in the devices table.'
+        title: 'Verify that your <b>"In-vehicle monitoring system"</b> device is listed in the devices table.'
 provisionDevices:
     0:
         image: /images/pe/edge/use-cases/data-filtering/provision-devices-item-6.png
-        title: 'Login to your <b>ThingsBoard PE</b> instance.
-Open the group <b>All</b> of the <b>Device groups</b> page.'
+        title: 'Log in to your <b>ThingsBoard PE</b> instance.
+Navigate to the "Devices" page.'
     1:
         image: /images/pe/edge/use-cases/data-filtering/provision-devices-item-7.png
-        title: 'Make sure that "In-vehicle monitoring system" device is in the devices list.'
+        title: 'Verify that the <b>"In-vehicle monitoring system"</b> device is listed in the devices list.'

 rootRuleChainPreview:
     0:
         image: /images/pe/edge/use-cases/data-filtering/root-rule-chain.png
+        title: ''

 updateRootRuleChain:
     0:
         image: /images/pe/edge/use-cases/data-filtering/update-root-item-1.png
-        title: 'Login to your <b>ThingsBoard PE</b> instance and open Rule chain templates page.'
+        title: 'Log in to your <b>ThingsBoard PE</b> instance and navigate to the "Rule chains" page.'
     1:
         image: /images/pe/edge/use-cases/data-filtering/update-root-item-2.png
-        title: 'Click "Open rule chain" icon to start editing "Edge Root Rule Chain".'
+        title: 'Click on the "Edge Root Rule Chain" to enter edit mode.'
     2:
         image: /images/pe/edge/use-cases/data-filtering/update-root-item-3.png
-        title: 'Filter node by "script" word and drag script node (Transformation) to rule chain.'
+        title: 'Search for the "script" node using the query "script".
+Drag the "Transformation" node into the rule chain.'
     3:
         image: /images/pe/edge/use-cases/data-filtering/update-root-item-4.png
-        title: 'Input node name, e.g. "Transform incoming message" and add <b>JavaScript</b> code (you can copy and paste it from the snippet above) to send further only "distance" readings.
+        title: 'Enter a Name, e.g., "Transform incoming message", and paste the <b>JavaScript code</b> (from the snippet above) to process only the "distance" readings parameter.
 Click "Add" to proceed.'
     4:
         image: /images/pe/edge/use-cases/data-filtering/update-root-item-5.png
-        title: 'Remove connection between nodes "Save Timeseries" and newly added script node.'
+        title: 'Disconnect the "save timeseries" node from the "push to cloud" node.'
     5:
         image: /images/pe/edge/use-cases/data-filtering/update-root-item-6.png
-        title: 'Drag connection from "Save Timeseries" to the transformation script node.'
+        title: 'Connect "save timeseries" node to the "Transform incoming message" node.'
     6:
         image: /images/pe/edge/use-cases/data-filtering/update-root-item-7.png
-        title: 'Select "Success" from the list and click "Add" button.'
+        title: 'Choose "Success" from the dropdown list, and click the "Add" button.'
     7:
         image: /images/pe/edge/use-cases/data-filtering/update-root-item-8.png
-        title: 'Drag connection from "Transform incoming message" to the "Push to cloud" node  the list and click "Add" button.'
+        title: 'Connect "Transform incoming message" to the "Push to cloud" node.'
     8:
         image: /images/pe/edge/use-cases/data-filtering/update-root-item-9.png
-        title: 'Select "Success" from the list and click "Add" button.'
+        title: 'Choose "Success" from the dropdown list, then click the "Add" button to establish the connection.'
     9:
         image: /images/pe/edge/use-cases/data-filtering/update-root-item-10.png
-        title: 'Click "Apply changes" to save current progress.'
+        title: 'Click on the "Apply changes" icon to save your current progress.'

 updateRootRuleChainEdge:
     0:
         image: /images/pe/edge/use-cases/data-filtering/update-root-item-11.png
-        title: 'Login to your ThingsBoard <b>Edge</b> instance and open Rule chains page.'
+        title: 'Log in to your ThingsBoard <b>Edge</b> instance and navigate to the "Devices" page.'
     1:
         image: /images/pe/edge/use-cases/data-filtering/update-root-item-12.png
-        title: 'Open "Edge root rule chain" to verify changes.'
+        title: 'Open the "Edge Root Rule Chain" to verify changes.'
     2:
         image: /images/pe/edge/use-cases/data-filtering/update-root-item-13.png
         title: 'You should see the same rule chain nodes configuration as on the cloud.'